 But to recreate sounds accurately we need to be able to reproduce the soundwave vibrations in detail.
 Loudspeakers receive electrical signals and convert them into soundwave vibrations.

 The higher the quality of the loudspeaker, the more detail of the sound wave can be recreated and therefore the better the quality of sound reproduction.

 It produces sound wave vibrations by moving a cone back and forth (in much the same way that an object vibrates to produce sounds, see ‘Where Do Sounds Come From?‘).

-Inside a loudspeaker is an electromagnet (a magnet that turns on and off), which is attached to the base of the speaker cone.
+inside a loudspeaker is an electromagnet (a magnet that turns on and off), which is attached to the base of the speaker cone.
 Any (alternating) electrical signal which reaches the loudspeaker causes this electromagnet to turn on and off, and as it does so the speaker cone is pulled back and forwards.
-The process of this speaker cone moving back and forth produces sound wave vibrations in the air.
+The process of this speaker cone moving back and forth produces sound wave vibratons in the air.

-Sometimes loudspeakers have more than one cone.
+Sometimes loudspeakees have more than one cone.
 This is because bigger cones are better at creating bigger (lower frequency) sound wave vibrations and smaller cones are better at producing smaller (higher frequency) sound wave vibrations.